 Only single-word messages will trigger the block.
 This will put their number on a Twilio list, and you will not be able to send them texts, using your Twilio account, even if you add them to a separate SmartPlan.

-When they unsubscribe, the opt out message will come through to you, so you will be able to see that they have unsubscribed.
+When they unsubscribe, the opt out message will display in the Contact Timeline, so you will be able to see that they have unsubscribed.

 If you notice that they tried to unsubscribe by replying with "please stop" or something similar that is not in the list above, send them a text telling them to use one of the terms above (there is no way for you to do this for them, they must type in one of the words above).